crtomirmajer/midge/README.md

 * `midge.Midge` represents a single agent (user) on a target system;
 * `midge.action` contains the logic for executing single action on the target system (typically hitting one endpoint);
-* `midge.Task` is a definition of a task, typically consisted of multiple actions and executed by multiple agents;
+* `<Task>` is a definition of a task, typically consisted of multiple actions and executed by multiple agents;
 * `midge.swarm` is a pool of agents executing a provided task at the same time;

 ## Examples